MzeroMiko/VMamba/README.md

 </div>

 ## Updates
 * **` Jan.
 23th, 2024`:** we add an alternative for mamba_ssm and causal_conv1d.
-Typing `python setup.py install` in `selective_scan` and you can get rid of those two packages.
+Typing `pip install .` in `selective_scan` and you can get rid of those two packages.
 Just turn `self.forward_core = self.forward_corev0` to `self.forward_core = self.forward_corev1` in `classification/models/vmamba/vmamba.py#SS2D.__init__` to enjoy that feature.
 The training speed is expected to raise from 20min/epoch for tiny in 8x4090GPU to 17min/epoch, GPU memory cost reduces too.
 We have not trained our model with this feature, and we'll try in the future.

 * **` Jan.
 22th, 2024`:** We have released VMamba-T/S pre-trained weights.
 The ema weights should be converted before transferring to downstream tasks to match the module names using [get_ckpt.py](analyze/get_ckpt.py).